 Math: Singapore Math and Big Ideas Math are excellent resources for teaching the grammar of mathematics and problem solving.
 Rich in mathematics vocabulary and balanced in all areas of math skills, these lessons provide a framework for teachers to enrich with hands-on materials, stories, chants and songs.

-Latin: Latin instruction begins in third grade and continues through tenth grade using resources from Classical Academic Press.
+Latin: Latin instruction begins in third grade and continues through tenth grade using resources from Classical Academic Press (Latin for Children-grades 3-6 and Latin Alive!-grades 7-8).
 Students learn Latin grammar: parts of speech, conjugations, declensions and principles for interpretation.